qmk/qmk_firmware/docs/configurator_default_keymaps.md

 };
 ```

-This works in C, but for Configurator, you *must* use the layer's numeric index – `MO(_FN)` would need to be `MO(2)` in the above example.
+This works in C, but for Configurator, you *must* use the layer's numeric index — `MO(_FN)` would need to be `MO(2)` in the above example.

 ### No support for custom code of any kind {#custom-code}

-Features that require adding functions to the keymap.c file, such as Tap Dance or Unicode, can not be compiled in Configurator **at all**.
+Features that require adding functions to the `keymap.c` file — such as Tap Dance or Unicode — can not be compiled in Configurator **at all**.
 Even setting `TAP_DANCE_ENABLE = yes` in the `qmk_firmware` repository at the keyboard level will prevent Configurator from compiling **any** firmware for that keyboard.
 This is limited both by the API and the current spec of our JSON keymap format.

 ### Limited Support for Custom keycodes {#custom-keycodes}

-There is a way to support custom keycodes: if the logic for a custom keycode is implemented at the keyboard level instead of the keymap level in qmk_firmware, that keycode *can* be used in Configurator and it *will* compile and work.
+There is a way to support custom keycodes: if the logic for a custom keycode is implemented at the keyboard level instead of the keymap level in qmk_firmware, then that keycode *can* be used in Configurator and it *will* compile and work.
 Instead of using the following in your `keymap.c`:

 ```c
 enum custom_keycodes {